jwheare/mythextract/README.md

 # Thanks

-These tools were developed without access to the Myth source code.
-Some useful information was found in the source code for [Chaos](https://tain.totalcodex.net/items/show/chaos-source) by TarousZars.
-Further information thanks to [Project Magma](https://projectmagma.net/) and [Oak](https://www.projectmagma.net/~melekor/oak/) developers.
+These tools were initially developed without access to the Myth source code figuring things out in a Hex editor.
+Later development was informed by the source code for [Chaos](https://tain.totalcodex.net/items/show/chaos-source) by TarousZars and further information from [Project Magma](https://projectmagma.net/) and [Oak](https://www.projectmagma.net/~melekor/oak/) developers.

-Mostly just figuring things out with [HexFiend](https://github.com/HexFiend/HexFiend).

 # Extras